 The FMCSA requires employers of commercial truck and bus drivers to register for the Drug and Alcohol Clearinghouse.
 The deadline for registration was January 5, 2021.
 Non-compliance could lead to criminal and civil lawsuits of up to $5833 for every offense.

-The US Congress approved the drug and alcohol Clearinghouse database for employers of commercial drivers to eliminate weaknesses in the existing system.
-These weaknesses have allowed drug and alcohol program violators to slip through the cracks and continue driving commercial trucks and buses.
+To strengthen the system, the U.S. Congress approved the drug and alcohol Clearinghouse database for commercial driver employers.
+Previously, gaps in the process allowed violators to slip through unnoticed and continue operating commercial trucks and buses.

-Statistics indicate that thousands of employers of CDL drivers have yet to register with the FMCSA Clearinghouse.
-Any unregistered employer of CDLs who has hired a new driver since January 6, 2020 is in violation and can face fines if audited by FMCSA.
+Despite this requirement, thousands of CDL employers still haven’t registered with the FMCSA Clearinghouse.
+Any employer who hired a new driver after January 6, 2020, without registering is violating the law and risks fines if audited by FMCSA.

 Pre-Employment Queries

-In addition to the mandatory 3 Year History Check, the employer is required to conduct a Pre-Employment Full Query in the Clearinghouse AND receive a “Driver Not Prohibited” result.
-In 2023, the 3 Year History Check will be completely replaced by the Clearinghouse process.
+Along with the mandatory 3-Year History Check, employers must conduct a Pre-Employment Full Query in the Clearinghouse and receive a “Driver Not Prohibited” result.
+Starting in 2023, the Clearinghouse process will fully replace the 3-Year History Check.

 Annual Limited Queries